Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Other options let you reposition elements on pages, including showing product images on the left, right, or center of the page.
 You can also choose whether you’d like to display social media icons, such as like, tweet, pin, or +1.

-Click on Products on the left side menu on your admin screen.
+Click Products on the left side menu on your admin screen.

 You’ll see a blue Add Product button in the middle of the page.
-Click on it.
-This will allow you to add as much detail as you want about your products.
+Click it, and this will allow you to add as much detail as you want about your products.

 Pay attention to products that could do with some SEO optimization, including their name, description, and URL.
 Try to add as many details as you can to give your customer a clear idea about your products.